 For more on this, see Living with advanced cancer.

 Learn more about:

-Nausea and vomiting may be caused by pain medicines, cancer growth, blockage of the bowel, slower digestion, or high calcium levels in the blood (hypercalcaemia).
+Many people with advanced cancer have problems with ongoing nausea and vomiting.
+Nausea and vomiting may be caused by pain medicines, cancer growth, blockage in the bowel, slower digestion, or high calcium levels in the blood (hypercalcaemia).
 Feeling tired or anxious may make the nausea worse.

-To relieve symptoms of a bowel obstruction, you may have a small tube (stent) put in that helps keep the bowel open.
+To relieve symptoms of a bowel obstruction, you may be given medicines including laxatives and enemas, or have a small tube (stent) put in that helps keep the bowel open.
 The stent is inserted through the rectum using a flexible tube called an endoscope.

 - feeling sick (nausea)